-Leave a parking ticket unpaid long enough and the city will likely send it to collections.
-Because collections involve outstanding debts, they can appear on your credit reports and do big damage to your credit scores.
+Leave a parking ticket unpaid long enough, and the city will likely send it to collections.
+Because collections involve outstanding debts, they can appear on your credit reports and do damage to your credit scores.

 3. Utility Bills

-Similarly, unpaid utility bills can affect your credit score numbers negatively, when the debt is sold to a third-party debt collector.
+Similarly, unpaid utility bills can affect your credit score negatively when the debt is sold to a third-party debt collector.
 The third-party collector can report the account to the credit bureaus.

 Unpaid child support is considered debt.
 And it can be reported to the credit bureaus by the municipality or agency responsible for collecting the payments.

 If you pay off your auto loan and it’s the only installment loan you have on the books, your credit score can take a small hit.
-Sounds backward, but it’s how credit works.
+That’s because you could be reducing your credit mix.

-If you close a credit card you lose a part of your credit limit and your credit utilization rate changes—and not for the better.
-Your utilization goes up.
-And that can mean your credit score goes down.
+If you close a credit card, you lose a part of your credit limit that is calculated in your credit utilization.
+That could cause your credit utilization rate to increase, and that can mean your credit score goes down.

 Checking and savings account information isn’t included on traditional credit reports.
 Even so, if you opt for overdraft protection tied to a line of credit and don’t resolve the overage, you could wind up hurting your credit score.

-When you ask your issuer to change the terms and conditions associated with your credit card, that issuer is likely to pull your credit to see if your standing justifies the change.
-And that’ll put one of those hard inquiries on your credit report.
+When you ask your issuer to change the terms and conditions associated with your credit card, that issuer is likely to pull your credit to see if your current situation supports a change.
+That could put one of those hard inquiries on your credit report.

-Note though that in the case of a credit limit increase, the damage done by the inquiry could be easily mitigated by an improvement to your credit utilization rate, so there are certainly times when asking for an increase is worth it.
+However, in the case of a credit limit increase, the minor damage done by the inquiry could be easily mitigated by an improvement to your credit utilization rate, so there are certainly times when asking for an increase is worth it.

-A CD or certificate of deposit is a savings account, so how can opening one affect your credit?
+A certificate of deposit (CD) is a savings account, so how can opening one affect your credit?
 Oddly, some financial institutions, but not all, do a hard inquiry on your credit when you open a new CD.